Duration: Three months

 • Potential issues with UI interface elements

 • Design with limited resources.
-I decided to play with virtual reality, but I don't have that much support from our design program in this specific field, so there's lots of self-learning and experiments.
-I was not able to access any actual VR set nor experts in that field from school.
+I decided to play with virtual reality, but I didn't have much support from our design program in this specific field, so there were a lot of self-learning and experimentation.
+I was not able to access any physical VR sets nor experts in that field from school.
 I tried to reach out, but it didn't work out.
 With limited amount of time, I decided to go on my own and work my way around.

 • Pivots along the way.
 The plan could have changed at any second based on reality.
 This capstone project took place during the COVID-19 pandemic.
 When I was about to set up the photoshoot for my final prototype, the whole world shut down.
 Therefore, I had to respond and pivot promptly.
 However, it was interesting to carry out a concept that has high technologies involved with a low-tech approach.